 - Write each word two times

+- Write a spelling word to complete a phrase or sentence

 - Write a missing letter to complete a word

-- Write a spelling word to complete a sentence

-- Identify correctly spelled words.
+- Identify correctly spelled words

-- Write a sentence using the spelling word
+- Write a phrase or sentence using a spelling word

-- Write one sentence using as many of the five spelling words as possible

 Point out the spelling words at the top of the page and explain that those are the words to use to complete the exercises in this activity.
-Read the instructions aloud and discuss how to complete the exercise, making sure the student understands.
-Once the student is familiar with the spelling exercises, encourage him or her to complete the work independently.
 Initially a teacher or parent will read the directions to the student, but when the student can recognize the type of activity, this will no longer be necessary.